 The facades and plans of these houses are symmetrical, with windows ranged on either side of a columned portico with a triangular pediment.
 Their rooms are arranged in a hierarchy, with service rooms on the ground floor, principal rooms on the floor above, the level known to the Italians as the piano nobile.
 This distinction is often obvious from the outside, with the lower floor given rusticated masonry and small windows, to make it look like a mere base for the larger showier windows of the floor above.
 Small buildings relating to country houses were also given the Palladian treatment, as various lodges and gatehouses reveal.

 The columned and rusticated style of Palladian architecture could give a grand appearance to smaller houses, such as the town house of Ralph Allen, tucked away in a side street in Bath.
-This is an example of great urban sophistication.
+This is an example of great urban sophistication, as is the outstanding classical house designed by Joseph Pickford for John Gisborne in Derby.
 But in a small town, the same kind of architecture could be interpreted in a more rustic fashion, to produce buildings like Parnella House in Devizes, or to lend gravitas to civic buildings, such as the Buttercross in Ludlow.

 In the last few decades of the 18th century, a fashion grew up for houses that were still more overtly classical than Palladian villas and houses of Burlington, Campbell, and Kent.
 In part, this change was inspired by another book, The Antiquities of Athens, by James Stuart and Nicholas Revett, again in several volumes, the first of which came out in 1762.
 Stuart and Revett surveyed the temples and monuments of ancient Athens, and included measured drawings in their book.
 Suddenly, architects had another, more ancient, classical source for their buildings and structures such as Stuart's own Tower of the Winds at Shugborough were based directly on buildings he had surveyed in Athens.